Coursera Website Redesign

 Lecture Watching Experience

-Immersive lecture watching experience so that students can stay focused and on track with their studies
+Immersive lecture watching experience so that students can maintain focus and academic progress.

 Features